yszhang95/batch_chop_segments/README.md

 - `torch_chop2_script`: by torch.jit.script
   - CPU: Median 351.37 ms
   - GPU: 1.44s

+It is also worth inspecting the graph in `torch_chop_compile2.py`, which directly shows the unrolling of small sized for-loop.

 ### Custom C++ extensions and CUDA kernels
 Read more in [page](https://pytorch.org/tutorials/advanced/cpp_extension.html).
 The performance is not fully optimized without writing CUDA kernels...